Volunteer

 Muskegon Lights Volunteer Recruitment Meeting

-Please RSVP to [email protected] or just come that evening to learn more about volunteering and climb the lighthouse!
+Please inquire to [email protected] or just come to a published event, typically posted on our FaceBook page that evening to learn more about volunteering and climb the lighthouse!
 Call 844-MLIGHTS or email us for more information, or follow the event on Muskegon South Pierhead Light on Facebook.

-Nearly 121 years of constant use and weathering the elements have left the Muskegon lights in need of critical repairs.
-We are accepting donations both large and small so we can raise the necessary funds for a complete restoration.
+Over 120 years of constant use and weathering the elements have left the Muskegon lighthouses in need of critical repairs.
+We are accepting donations both large and small so we can raise the necessary funds for a complete restoration of both lighthouses.
 Volunteers are needed for a crucial portion of this plan, especially for opening the tower for tours.
 Please donate or volunteer today.

 Volunteer Training Sessions